Cooperation can be complex;

 Interact continues to monitor developments, and has several engagement points on the practical implications of proposals.

-The webinar is organised on 12 September, followed by the planned Interreg Knowledge Fair will advance our shared understanding.
+The webinar organised on 12 September, followed by the Interreg Knowledge Fair advanced our shared understanding of the proposals - which will be further explored in 2026.

-In addtion, the Performers Working Group was established in 2024 and sought to provide feedback on the implementation of Performance-based approaches in Interreg.
+In addition, the Performers Working Group was established in 2024 and sought to provide feedback on the implementation of Performance-based approaches in Interreg.

 Interact's Working Group on Indicators continues to engage with DG EVAL on the use of Common Indicators in Interreg.